bbugyi200/Budget/README.md

 # Can't my current budgeting software do that?

-Maybe.
-But probably not.
+Maybe, but probably not.
 You see, I am very enthusiastic about money management.
 But when it comes to budgeting software, I have never quite found the right match for me.
-In my eyes, they all seemed to be flawed in one way or the other.
+For my purposes, they all seemed to be flawed in one way or the other.

 -----------------------------------------
-##### I have tried smartphone apps that allow you to track your spendings as they happen.
+##### I have tried smartphone apps that allow you to track your spendings as they happen in real-time.

 But what if I'm in a rush (aren't we all)?
-When using these apps, I always found myself going through my receipts or online banking statements, and manually entering all of the day's (or week's) data at once.
+While using these apps, I always found myself going through my receipts or online banking statements and manually entering all of the day's (or week's) data at once.
 This was fine, but if I'm going to sit down at my computer and input all of this data at once, why not use an application on my computer?
 Why am I using my smartphone?

 ##### I have tried powerful budgeting software that linked into my banking information and did all of the work for me.